gvwilson/thirdbit/src/fiction/iffy/index.md

 then another.
 After the third,
 she squeezed her hands into fists and slowly, deliberately relaxed them.
-"Can I please have some water, sergeant?" she asked once she was sure her voice would be under her control.
+"Can I have some water, please, sergeant?" she asked once she was sure her voice would be under her control.

 Wordlessly,